getlantern/http-proxy/README.md

 [![wercker status](https://app.wercker.com/status/dd67bf2d94efc6c30e8042585a6a8fbf/m "wercker status")](https://app.wercker.com/project/bykey/dd67bf2d94efc6c30e8042585a6a8fbf)

+Note - this project versions its dependencies using [glide](https://github.com/Masterminds/glide).

+Just run `glide install` to download the vendored packages.

 These are Lantern-specific middleware components for the HTTP Proxy in Go:

 * A filter for access tokens